wh00hw/ZEGA/README.md

 ### Upload

 ZEGA splits the file into parts of 500 bytes, for each it sends a shielded transaction appending the part in the memo field.
-ZEGA generate a new z-address for each file upload but you can provide an external z-address.
+ZEGA generates a new z-address for each file upload but you can provide an external z-address.

 ### Download